 For more information, Hepatitis Education Canada has a video about basic hepatitis C information that can be played in multiple languages.
 The Hepatitis C: The Basics interactive on-line learning module also has more information about hep C.

-Furthermore, the documentary film “Deal with it: Untold stories of hepatitis C in Canada” exposes the state of Canada’s Hepatitis C epidemic, one of the most pressing but least discussed health concerns facing the country today, can be watched here for free.
+Also, the documentary film “Deal with it: Untold stories of hepatitis C in Canada” exposes the state of Canada’s Hepatitis C epidemic, one of the most pressing but least discussed health concerns facing the country today, can be watched here for free.

 Lasting a long time without going away.